openwfm/wrf-sfire-docs/docs/globus.md

 # Globus File Transfer

-[Globus]([Globus](https://www.globus.org)) (sometimes called Globus Connect) is a service for a robust transfer of large amounts of data without having to monitor the connection and transparently through firewalls.
+[Globus](https://www.globus.org), sometimes called Globus Connect, is a service for robust transfer of large amounts of data without having to monitor the connection and transparently through firewalls.
 It provides access to a network of computers running the Globus software, free for personal use in the US academia.

 ## Globus basics